sales@farahatco.com +9714250025197142500251+ WhatsApp

 5. Arbitrary

 More often than not, arbitrary names are used to suggest qualities that a business wishes to kindle in people’s minds.
-In choosing to have your brand names to be arbitrary ones.
+In choosing to have your brand names be arbitrary ones.
 A huge amount of time in building your brand would be needed.
-People’s association with the original concept of the arbitrary name should be broken for you to insert your own connection to your business.
+People’s association with the original concept of the arbitrary name should be broken for you to insert your connection to your business.

 Conclusion

-In truth of it all, there are certain pros and cons in any categories above.
+In truth, there are certain pros and cons in any categories above.
 Choosing a brand name requires a huge amount of time.
-And a lot of considerations for it will be for a long-term use.
-The key to picking a brand name lies on which category best suits with your marketing strategies and objectives.
-You can hire a trademark attorney to choose and register a trademark internationally.
+And a lot of considerations for it will be for long-term use.
+The key to picking a brand name lies in which category best suits your marketing strategies and objectives.

 Shahnaz Kaushar is a senior Trademark and Intellectual Property (IP) Expert.
 She has handled some of the firm’s complex, high-profile cases – many involving the protection of trademark and IP rights.